Education

 Words to Know

-any device, software, or equipment that helps to increase or maintain the ability of persons with disabilities function in daily living
+Any device, software, or equipment that helps to increase or maintain the ability of persons with disabilities function in daily living

 Special education term used to describe the written plan used to address problem behavior that includes positive behavioral interventions, strategies and support.